giwrgosftw/DigitalReceipt-CloudProject-WebApp-GUI/README.md

 # Web AppEngine-OnlineReceipt (No database-incompleted)
 This is my first web application in python using flask.
+However, the database is not set up, so the login function does not work.

 # Real-life scenario
 1. A customer goes shopping.